-This delicious strawberry matcha latte recipe is the perfect way to cozy up and dream of warmer days, or enjoy as an iced strawberry matcha latte on a hot summer day!
-Made with only 4 ingredients and dairy free, it’s my favorite afternoon pick me up.
+This delicious strawberry matcha latte recipe is the perfect way to cozy up and dream of warmer days, or enjoy an iced strawberry matcha latte on a hot summer day!
+Made with only 4 ingredients and dairy free, it’s my favorite afternoon pick-me-up.

 How to Make This - Step by Step

 - Heat!
 Split the jam between two microwave-safe mugs.
 Heat them for 45 seconds in the microwave or until soft enough to flow.
 Heat water in another jar for 1 minute in the microwave or in a kettle.
 I recommend using a taller jar or mug for the water because you will mix the matcha in it later.
 In one final jar, heat the milk for 1 minute in the microwave.